12/3/2024

 What is the Science of Reading?

 The phrase “science of reading” has been thrown around a lot in recent years, so it’s worth clarifying what it means.
-The science of reading is a gold-standard body of research that spans decades.
+The science of reading research is a gold-standard body of evidence that spans decades.
 Multiple fields of research have contributed to the science of reading, including education, neuroscience, developmental psychology, and cognitive psychology.

-Science of Reading: Evidence-Based Instruction for All Ages
+Evidence-Based Instruction for All Ages

 Instruction rooted in the science of reading means evidence-based, inclusive, and individualized instruction for students of all ages and abilities.
 While there are numerous approaches to delivering such instruction, the key foundation lies in equipping educators with the knowledge and tools they need to support every student.